Shivsagar5280/Blink-RGB-LED/README.md

 # Blink-RGB-LED
-Blink Led using Arduino Uno and Rgb
+Blink Led using Arduino Uno and RGB LED